 - Closed and Blocked Vents: Check your home for blocked supply and return vents.
 Make sure they're open and not closed.
 First, you should check your supply registers.
 If they are warm, it's a good indicator that your system is freezing, or the conditions exist where it could freeze soon.
 While you can close a couple of vents if you have rooms you'd prefer not to cool, you should refrain from closing more than three supply vents.
 Closing too many vents could lead to your system not getting enough airflow to prevent a freeze.

-If you are experiencing signs of pending air conditioning problems, the team at Blazer Heating and Air is always available to inspect your system to root out the cause.
+If you are experiencing signs of pending air conditioning problems, the team at Blazer Heating, Air, and Plumbing is always available to inspect your system to root out the cause.
 We provide reliable solutions when you need help the most!
 Air conditioners freeze during summer, and it's a problem that shocks most homeowners.
 Don't wait to be shocked when your system freezes.
 Being proactive is the best thing you can do to protect the longevity of your HVAC unit.
 The signs we've provided can help you avoid the most common issues that cause an air conditioner to freeze.
 We've served the community since 1989, and it would be a pleasure to provide you with maintenance and care for your HVAC system.
 Contact our office at (804) 277-2458 today to schedule an appointment!